 Not only do we strive to feed our young people spiritually, but we also do it physically.
 Following the 5pm Youth Mass, on Sunday’s that Youth Group meets, we provide a dinner for all our high school teens beginning from 6pm-7pm.
 This is an opportunity for our young people to enjoy a meal with friends and the adult volunteers that minister at Youth Group in order to build, and continue establishing deep relationships with one another.
 There is no cost, but donations are always welcomed.

 Following the CYM Dinner we gather to feast on the richness of our Catholic faith.
-We begin with ice breakers and games to get to know one another and simply be silly.
+We begin with ice breakers and games to get to know one another.
 Then we engage our young people in discussing topics about our faith, the Church and current issues occurring in their lives.
 Small Groups are heavily used in our Youth Group which allows teens to break up in smaller numbers (4-7 teens per group) and dive deeper into the topic at hand.
 All high school age teens are invited.
 Friends are always welcomed.
 You don’t have to be Catholic to come, but know that we will be talking about the Catholic faith.
 Youth Group begins at 7pm and ends at 8:30pm.

 Meeting Wednesdays, from 6:30pm – 8 pm in the John Paul II house.
 For High School teens interested in going deeper in their Catholic faith.
 We’ll discuss theology, Church teaching in a teen friendly small group format that is engaging and dynamic.
 We are calling it YOUCAT after the new Youth Cathechism that was released at the 2011 World Youth day by Pope Benedict XVI.
 This catechism will be the main resource utilized during meetings.
 For more information on the YOUCAT catehism go to www.youcat.us.